The-Marcy-Lab-School/DOM_Events_Labs/short-response.md

 ## Short Response Section

 1. In your own words, answer the following questions: what is the Document Object Model?
 Why is it useful?
+  The Document Object Model is like a skeleton or outline of the html elements in a webpage

 2. Given some HTML that looks like this: